informalsystems/hermes/guide/src/commands/path-setup/channels.md

     hermes create channel [OPTIONS] --a-chain <A_CHAIN_ID> --a-port <A_PORT_ID> --b-port <B_PORT_ID>

 DESCRIPTION:
-    Create a new channel between two chains using a pre-existing connection.
+    Create a new channel between two chains.

-    Alternatively, create a new client and a new connection underlying the new channel if a pre-existing connection is not provided.
+    Can create a new channel using a pre-existing connection or alternatively, create a new client and a new connection underlying the new channel if a pre-existing connection is not provided.

 FLAGS:
         --a-chain <A_CHAIN_ID>              Identifier of the side `a` chain for the new channel